jamiefolson/JAnnotateR/README.md

 There are three subprojects here:

-* `jannotater-rjava` contains the definition of the `@RJava` annotation as well as the annotation processor.
+* `rjava-annotations` contains the definition of the `@RJava` annotation as well as the annotation processor.
 * `gradle-plugin-rjava` contains a gradle plugin to simplify the generation of R packages from annotationions.
 * `jannotater-example` contains an example of java code properly annotated and built with the gradle plugin into an R package.